What is an isolated agent environment?

 Agents need more than logical separation

-For real agent workloads, isolation is not just about process separation.
-It is about containing mutability.
+For real agent workloads, isolation has to contain mutability, not just separate processes.
 The moment a run can install packages, write files, log into websites, or handle sensitive inputs, the environment boundary becomes part of the product.

 Browser sessions stay scoped to one agent